Center for Social Cognition

 The Center for Social Cognition offers social skills therapy and an autism intervention program.
 All intervention programs are developed and implemented by Dr. Karina Poirier, a Board Certified Behavior Analyst.

-All programs are designed and implemented by Dr. Karina Poirier, a board certified behavior analyst.
-Her exceptional social skills therapy program develops and strengthens social skills that enable children to build meaningful and lasting relationships with peers.
+Dr. Poirier’s exceptional social skills therapy program develops and strengthens social skills that enable children to build meaningful and lasting relationships with peers.
 Children learn social interaction skills through modeling, coaching, and direct-instruction.
 The negative behaviors that isolate children from being accepted by peers are shaped into socially acceptable behaviors that attract peers.
 This widens children’s opportunities to demonstrate acquired play and friendship skills, conversational skills, empathy skills, and social problem-solving skills—the very characteristics that make children likeable and appealing to play with.

 The Place for Developing Your Child’s Social and Cognitive Potential!